dym-sh/new-project/readme.md

 1. tinker with [`config.sh`](./config.sh) until it works
 1. see the info: `new --help`
 1. test: `new test 1+2=3 --code`
+1. make sure the permissive licenses used in templates are something you'd be content with releasing your content under, otherwise change them accordingly

 ## todo